ArtShp/numberlink-SAT-solver/README.md

 $$

 5. Each path point has exactly two neighbors with the same number, which can be represented either as an end point or path cell.
-Thus, we prohibit to have more or less than two neighbor with the same number, but there are no limitations for neighbors with different numbers.
+Thus, we prohibit having more or less than two neighbor with the same number, but there are no limitations for neighbors with different numbers.
-This condition says that each path cell is connected to exactly two other path cells, so the path neither branches nor breaks.
+This condition states that each path cell is connected to exactly two other path cells, so the path neither branches nor breaks.
 It's described by three conditions: if there is a path cell, then there are at least two and at most two neighbours with the same number.

 $$